FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

         ```javascript
         const messages = defineMessages({
           accountMessage: {
-            id: 'account',
+            id: "account",
-            defaultMessage: 'The amount is less than minimum balance.',
+            defaultMessage: "The amount is less than minimum balance.",
           },
         });